kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 The key parts of the file:

 * A `no-js` class is attached to the `<html>` element.
-This will help us detect whether or not JavaScript is disabled.
+This will help us detect whether or not JavaScript is enabled.

-* There are three CSS files but the first two are only applying generic styles and don't help us in achieving our goal.
-The last file, `css/styles.css`, also applies some generic styling but has one selector called `.js #no-js-searchbox`, which does help us in achieving our goal.
+* There are three CSS files but the first two are just there as per Tipue documentation...they load in Google Fonts, apply some styling and don't play a role in the detection process.
+The last file, `css/styles.css`, also applies some styling but contains a selector called `.js #no-js-searchbox`, which plays a HUGE role in the detection process.

 * There's a file called `js/detect.js` which detects whether or not JavaScript is enabled.